-Module 1 exercises: Enumerate the registry of your local client machine, or remote machine(s), and retrieve any passwords stored in the registry.
-Send results to a file.
+Module 1 exercises: Write a script that will enumerate the registry of your local client machine, or remote machine(s), and retrieve any passwords stored in the registry.
+Results are sent to a file.

-Module 3 covered topics: Cover usage of some of the scripts contained within each of these frameworks that were created for scanning, recon, bruteforce, Metasploit, pass-the-hash, etc. We’ll also cover some more Powershell concepts such as: basic Powershell scripting, creating functions, remoting, jobs, & error handling.
+Module 2 covered topics: Cover usage of some of the scripts contained within each of these frameworks that were created for scanning, recon, bruteforce, Metasploit, pass-the-hash, etc.

-Module 3 exercises: Take an existing script within one of these frameworks and tweak it any way you see fit.
+Module 2 exercises: Take an existing script within one of these frameworks and tweak it any way you see fit.
 Specify what tweaks you made and why you decided to make it.
-Also add comments within the script, if there isn’t any, to explain what the script is doing.

-Module 4 description: In this module we will get familiar with an existing offensive Powershell pentesting framework known as Powershell Empire and Metasploit.
+Module 3 description: In this module we will get familiar with an existing offensive Powershell pentesting framework known as Powershell Empire.

 Your instructor: Sam Vega